-Liam Ratcliffe, M.D., Ph.D. has served as a member of our board of directors since October 2015.
-Dr. Ratcliffe has been Head of Access Biotechnology, a privately held group, since April 2019.
-From September 2008 to March 2019, Dr. Ratcliffe was a Managing Director and Member of New Leaf Venture Partners LLC, a venture capital firm.
-Previously, Dr. Ratcliffe was Senior Vice President and Development Head for Neuroscience, as well as Worldwide Head of Clinical Research and Development at Pfizer, a biopharmaceutical company.
-Dr. Ratcliffe currently serves on the board of directors of the publicly-traded company Passage Bio, Inc. and previously served on the board of directors of the publicly-traded companies Aptinyx, Inc., Array BioPharma Inc., Deciphera Pharmaceuticals, Inc., Edge Therapeutics, Inc. and Unum Therapeutics, Inc. Dr. Ratcliffe holds a Ph.D. in immunology and an M.D. from the University of Cape Town and an M.B.A. from the University of Michigan.
-We believe Dr. Ratcliffe is qualified to serve on our board due to his extensive experience in the venture capital industry, his medical and scientific background and training, and his service on the boards of directors of public and private biopharmaceutical companies.
+Briggs Morrison, M.D. has served as a member of our board of directors since June 2018.
+Prior to joining our board of directors, Dr. Morrison was a member of our Scientific Advisory Board from August 2016 to June 2018.
+Dr. Morrison has served as Chief Executive Officer and a member of the board of directors of Syndax Pharmaceuticals Inc., a publicly-traded biopharmaceutical company, since June 2015.
+Dr. Morrison has also served as Executive Partner at MPM Capital, Inc. since June 2015.
+Previously, Dr. Morrison was the Chief Medical Officer and Head of Global Medicines Development at AstraZeneca, a biopharmaceutical company, from January 2012 to June 2015.
+Dr. Morrison currently serves on the board of directors of the publicly-traded company Repare Therapeutics, and previously served on the board of directors of the publicly-traded companies Codiak Biosciences, Inc., NextCure, Inc., and Oncorus, Inc. Dr. Morrison holds an M.D. from the University of Connecticut Medical School and a B.S. in biology from Georgetown University.
+He completed residency training in Internal Medicine at the Massachusetts General Hospital and a fellowship in Medical Oncology at the Dana-Farber Cancer Institute.
+We believe Dr. Morrison is qualified to serve on our board due to his extensive executive leadership experience, his medical background and training, and his service on the boards of other public and private biopharmaceutical and biotechnology companies.